 In the realm of digital pianos, the task can seem daunting when searching for a model suited to personal piano playing needs.
 What are the best makes and models?
 How much horsepower do I need?
 What kind of playing/practicing will the piano be used for?
 The best place to begin is with the basics, like a Williams Rhapsody 2 88 -Key Console Digital Piano.
 This model meets with industry standards when it comes to rhythms and tones built into the machine.

-Williams Rhapsody 2 Review in Details
+Williams Rhapsody 2 Digital Piano Review in Details

-Features of Williams Rhapsody 2
+Features of williams rhapsody 2

 The Williams Rhapsody adds two sounds to the standardized 10 (which accompanies most upright pianos).
 These sounds are well paired and offer a full piano sound, locked within the Williams digital piano.
 The collection of sounds available to the pianist consists of a Grand Piano, Electric Piano 1 and 2, a Church Organ, Rock Organ, Strings, Vibraphone, Guitar, Bright Piano, Bass, Harpsichord, with a Choir Voice completing the list of features.